Green beans are a staple in countless cuisines around the world. They are considered one of the most popular side dishes of holiday meals.

 Thus, the average tolerance limit for maintaining ketosis of 25-50 grams of carbohydrates per day can by no means be exceeded.

-For this reason, green beans can be pretty keto-friendly – especially if you fortify them with healthy fat.
+For this reason, green beans can be pretty keto-friendly – especially if you fortify them with a healthy fat.

 Keto Green Beans Casserole Recipe